jina-ai/jina/docs/datatype/audio/similar-audio-search/index.md

 # Search Similar Audios

-Searching for similar audios has a wide range of application including finding similar songs, replacing curse words and detecting the speakers.
-In this tutorial, we will build an example of searching similar audios using the [AudioSet](https://research.google.com/audioset/) dataset and the [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset/vggish) model.
+Do you want to find similar songs from your music library?
+Do you want to search all the meeting records that your leader has given a comment?
+Do you want to find the timestamp from your videos when your baby is laughing?
+In all these cases, searching similar audios will be helpful.
+As an important format of storing information, searching audios is an essential part for managing multimedial data.
+In this tutorial, we will build an example using the [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset/vggish) model.

 ## Build the Flow